trufflesuite/trufflesuite.com/src/tutorial/index.md

 1. Setting up the development environment
 2. Creating a Truffle project using a Truffle Box
-3. Writing the smart contract
+3. Writing a smart contract
 4. Compiling and migrating the smart contract
 5. Testing the smart contract
 6. Creating a user interface to interact with the smart contract